Client Content Approval Workflow for Social Media Agencies

 Two-Option Framework

-10 minutesPresent two versions of each content idea: a safe version (proven format, lower risk) and a bold version (trend-forward, higher potential).
+10 minutesPresent two versions of each content idea: a safe version (validated format, lower risk) and a bold version (trend-forward, higher potential).
 Let the client choose rather than evaluate a single option.

 Async Review Setup